5 Best VPNs for Russia [Recommended for Australian Visitors] 2022

 - Pricing: The best VPNs usually come with a price tag.
 However, that doesn’t mean you have to break the bank to get your hands on a decent one.
 There are plenty of affordable options out there.

-Is there a Russian VPN for Android For The Canadian Visitors to use?
+Is there a Russian VPN for Android for the Australian users?

-If yCanadian visitors are looking for Russian VPN services to use on Android devices, then they can actually sign up with any of the above-mentioned providers.
+If Australian users are looking for Russian VPN services to use on Android devices, then they can actually sign up with any of the above-mentioned providers.

 Each of them offers dedicated apps for all platforms, which includes smartphones with Android.
 Simply visit the website and head towards the “Download” section just install the software from Google Play Store.

-FAQs: Best VPN for Russia for the Canadian visitors
+FAQs: Best VPN for Russia for Australian Visitors

 Yes, VPNs are legal in Russia.
 VPNs and other services that geo-spoof your location aren’t banned in Russia.
 However, the country blocks VPN provider URLs that give access to Russia’s “reject list” websites and other blocked content.
 CyberGhost is the best VPN for changing to Russia region if you want to hide your traffic from your ISP.

-ProtonVPN is the best free VPN for Russia for the Canadian visitors.
+ProtonVPN is the best free VPN for Russia that can be used by the Australian users.
 The provider offers 16 servers in the city of Saint Petersburg, Russia.
-They can easily get a Russian IP address by connecting to one of the servers.
+Australian visitors can easily get a Russian IP address by connecting to one of the servers.

 Are VPN blocked in Russia?

-While you can use a VPN in Russia, many VPN websites are blocked in Russia.
-So if you’re visiting Russia, download and install the VPN app beforehand so you don’t have to face geo-blocks while residing there.
+While Australian users can use a VPN in Russia, many VPN websites are blocked in Russia.
+So if you’re visiting Russia from Australia, download and install the VPN app beforehand so you don’t have to face geo-blocks while residing there.

 What is the punishment for using a VPN in Russia?